egeulgen/pathfindR.data/cran-comments.md

 ## Test environments
-* local OS X 10.15.4, R 4.0.2
+* local OS X 11.0.1, R 4.0.3
 * Ubuntu 16.04.6 LTS (on Travis-CI), R 4.0.2
 * win-builder (devel and release)

 ## R CMD check results
-There were no ERRORs, WARNINGs.
+There were no ERRORs, WARNINGs or NOTEs.

-There was only 1 NOTE:
-* checking for future file timestamps ...
-NOTE unable to verify current time

-  This NOTE occurs because the resource R CMD check uses (http://worldclockapi.com/) is currently not available.
+  This submission is for updating data related to pathfindR after changes to pathfindR (to be submitted as v1.6.0).

 ## Downstream dependencies
-I have also run R CMD check on pathfindR (which I maintain as well), the only downstream dependency of pathfindR.data.
+I have also run R CMD check on pathfindR 1.6.0 (which I maintain as well), the only downstream dependency of pathfindR.data.
 It passed the check.
-I fixed an issue that prevented "intro_vignette.Rmd" in pathfindR to be built.
+The current pathfindR v1.5.1 does not work with pathfindR.data v1.1.1.